-acupuncture can restore balance in this energy flow: by harmonising the energy flow, it can relieve pain.
-Significantly, acupuncture does not directly treat the diseased organ or the organ that is not functioning properly, but rather the meridian or acupuncture point to which the organ is connected.
+With the help of acupuncture, the balance in the energy flow can be restored; by harmonizing the energy flow, pain relief is achieved.
+Significantly, acupuncture does not treat the diseased or dysfunctional organ directly, but the meridian or acupuncture point to which the organ is assigned.

-Pain syndromes, paralysis, acute vegetative and psychosomatic disorders, allergic reactions, respiratory diseases, gastrointestinal diseases, skin conditions, neurological diseases, orthopaedic diseases, gynaecological diseases.
+Pain syndromes, paralysis, acute vegetative disorders, allergic diseases, respiratory diseases, gastrointestinal diseases, skin diseases, neurological diseases, orthopedic diseases, gynecological diseases.

 Weitere Themen und Indikationen

 Cupping is a reflex therapy that relieves pain and promotes blood circulation.
 It activates the immune system and loosens hardenings in the skin and subcutaneous tissues.